 Proposed activities are assessed at one of the following levels depending on likely impacts, to determine the likely impacts a PA is always submitted in the first instance:

-A Preliminary Assessment (PA) will determine whether the likely impacts of the activity will be less than minor or transitory.
+- A Preliminary Assessment (PA) will determine whether the likely impacts of the activity will be less than minor or transitory.
 If they are, then the activity will be authorised at this level.
-The PA may be submitted using the Antarctic Applications Online system.
-Please contact us for directions on how to apply for your PA, email email@example.com.
+Please use the EIA form above or email us for directions on how to apply for your PA.

 - An Initial Environmental Evaluation (IEE) will be required when a PA has determined that the likely impacts of an activity are minor or transitory.
 An IEE requires a more elaborate consideration of the elements of an activity and the likely environmental impacts.
 It must consider alternatives to the proposed activity; and must include a public consultation phase.
 IEEs are made available to other Antarctic Treaty Parties on request.
 Once a draft IEE is accepted by the Environment Officer, it may take three months to process.

 - A Comprehensive Environmental Evaluation (CEE) will be required if a PA or an IEE determines that an activity will have impacts that are greater than minor or transitory.
 As its name implies, the CEE requires a very thorough examination of the activity, its environmental outputs, the receiving environment, and alternatives.
 It is the highest level of EIA.
 Draft CEEs are subject to a wide public consultation process, are circulated to other Antarctic Treaty Parties and tabled at a meeting of the Committee for Environment Protection.
 It may take up to two years to complete the CEE process.
 Visit the CEP website to see examples of previous CEEs.

 The decision to authorise an activity is made after consideration of the EIA by the Minister for Sustainability, Environment, Water, Population and Communities or his AAD delegate.
-The method of assessment can be found in detail here; Environmental Officer Handbook
+The method of assessment can be found in detail in the Environmental Officer Handbook.

 For more information, please email firstname.lastname@example.org.